Cooperative Hypothesis Testing by Two Observers with Asymmetric Information: Appendix

-For the given pair of thresholds $T_{1}, T_{2}$, the objective is to find the rate of decay of probability of false alarm and probability of miss detection.
-We first focus on the rate of decay of probability of false alarm.
+For the given pair of thresholds $T_{1}, T_{2}$, the objective is to find the rate of decay of the probability of false alarm and of the probability of miss detection.
+We first focus on the rate of decay of the probability of false alarm.
 The set of distributions for which the decisions of both observers is $1$ is

 where $\mathbb{Q}_{1}$ and $\mathbb{Q}_{2}$ are types induced by $\mathbb{Q}$ on $S_{1}$ and $S_{2}$ respectively.
 The set $\mathcal{S}_{1} $ can also be described as :

 The first objective is to find threshold pairs $T_{1}, T_{2}$ for which $\mathcal{S}_{1}$ is non empty.
 Note that,